Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2024/end-credits.md

 playing the role of a manager.
 While this was a good end-of-life goal to have initially, spending more time in academia has convinced me otherwise.

-But enough crying.
+## Takeaways

 Apart from the several problems I've mentioned above, there are two major takeaways:

 ### learn the machine, don't make the machine learn.